 Donors and their families will be pleased to know that UTN handles all expenses related to donating a body to science, including:

 - Receiving the body from the location of its passing

 - Transferring the body to a UTN facility

-- Providing the family with two certified death certificates
+- Providing the family two copies of the death certificate (eligible in Arizona)

 - Cremating the remains